Cinematherapy for Testing Times Cinematherapy for Testing Times

 time 10 minutes

-Whenever reality starts to pinch, people always go on to seek some momentary consolation – or at least explanation – in films.
-But for the movie medicine to work, it has to be selected correctly.
+Whenever reality starts to bite, people always go on to seek some momentary consolation—or at least explanation—in films.
+But for movie medicine to work, the right film has to be selected with care.

-When we all sat locked in our homes, one thing seemed obvious: somewhere, someone was surely writing a screenplay about a couple in crisis who, when stuck inside the four walls of their apartment, fall in love all over again.
-The idea was so predictable it simply had to come true – if for no other reason than to get it over with.
-And here it was: in January 2021, we saw the premiere of the comedy Locked Down, the quintessential story of two people who had nothing in common until lockdown brought them together.
+When we all sat locked in our homes a few years ago, one thing seemed obvious: somewhere, someone was surely writing a screenplay about a couple in crisis who, when stuck inside the four walls of their apartment, fall in love all over again.
+The idea was so predictable it simply had to come true—if for no other reason than to get it over with.
+And less than one year later, there it was: in January 2021, we saw the premiere of the comedy Locked Down, the quintessential story of two people who had nothing in common until lockdown brought them together.
 It wasn’t made by amateurs, either (written by Steven Knight, directed by Doug Liman, starring Anne Hathaway and Chiwetel Ejiofor), but turned out to be a flop, nevertheless.
-The creators failed to find the right tone – serious where the scene needed some humour, and vice versa.
-It wasn’t much fun to watch a comedy about the things we were all currently struggling with at home – instead of bringing us comfort, Locked Down brought us down.
-However, the idea of taking the edge off the traumas of reality through cinematic fantasy was right.
+The creators failed to find the right tone—serious where the scene needed some humor, and vice versa.
+It wasn’t much fun to watch a comedy about the things we were all currently struggling with at home—instead of bringing us comfort, Locked Down brought us down.
+However, the concept of taking the edge off the traumas of reality through cinematic fantasy was on point.
 And there are many precedents to it, too.

-Movie medicine has often been administered to the public.
+The public has long taken doses of movie medicine.
 Still, it is a very delicate procedure that requires precisely measured doses of reality and fiction.
-Get too close, and it hurts.
-Escape too far, and your point gets lost.
+Get too close to reality, and it hurts.
+Escape too much, and your point gets lost.
 Botched proportions seem to be the core reason why the creators of Locked Down failed in their attempt, along with the unfortunate timing.
-In their rush to overtake the competition, they missed the mark – when the movie premiered, the reality of it was too raw (and it still is).
+In their rush to overtake the competition, they missed the mark—when the movie premiered, the reality of it was too raw.
 Historically, whenever cinema has approached Momentous Events, a little distance has usually helped.

-Of course, many movies about World War II were rolled out during the conflict (Casablanca premiered in 1942) but back then, Hollywood was a propaganda machine for the ‘righteous war’.
+Of course, many movies about World War II were rolled out during the conflict (Casablanca premiered in 1942) but back then, Hollywood was a propaganda machine for what was referred to as the “righteous war.”
 It was American cinema’s job to lift spirits and motivate the nation to fight.
-Meanwhile, when the US got tangled up in a much dirtier conflict in Vietnam, the first important movies didn’t come out until several years after American troops had retreated (The Deer Hunter – three years, Apocalypse Now – four, Platoon – 11 years after the war).
-On top of that, they are hardly uplifting.
+Meanwhile, when the US got tangled up in a much dirtier conflict in Vietnam, the first important movies didn’t come out until several years after American troops had retreated (The Deer Hunter—three years, Apocalypse Now—four, Platoon—eleven years after the war).
+On top of that, the movies are hardly uplifting.

 Information